Wooden figurine on cube and plastic magnifying glass on yellow background

 Create a Positive Candidate Experience

-If you want to hire creative talent in a competitive landscape, aim to impress.
-The recruitment process is your chance to screen and test candidates, but this goes both ways.
-Potential hires will also be judging whether they want to work with you.
+The recruitment process is your chance to screen and test candidates, but potential hires will also be judging whether they want to work with you.
+73% of Gen Z, in particular, expect personalized communication and want a quick and easy application process, or they’re gone.

-• Responding promptly to applications
+• Responding promptly to applications (and following up even when the answer’s no)

-• Providing clear communication throughout the process
+• Providing clear, personalized communication throughout the process

 • Being transparent about the role, expectations, and company culture